dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 * text: text shown for the run button (default is "Run")
 * print: evaluate expression and print result at the bottom of the screen when clicked
 * navigate: evaluate expression and navigate to result URL when clicked
-* properties: optional properties the user needs to enter before clicking
+* properties: optional properties the user needs to enter before clicking (please refer to the FAQ for information on how to customize the input form)
 * clearCache: if checked, clears the browser cache (use this option if the expression performs side effects on the database)

 #### chart